 The more you discuss risks with your client, the more you can establish and outline:

-- specific risk factors or events which coudl derail this project,
+- specific risk factors or events which could improve or derail your project (risk identification),

-Risks matter right from day one until the end of your relationship.
+Risks matter right from day one until the end of your relationship, even until the end of the project or asset.
 Think of the risk clauses in your contract as a bit like a pre-nuptial agreement — by thinking about possible future scenarios, you’re preparing the ground in case the worst happens.
 Risk events can cause massive change to the project and it might be possible to manage and mitigate those risks, or it may be necessary to quit while you can!

 ‘Get out’ (termination at will) clauses are relatively common in contracts when a business can basically call a halt to the project, possibly because of unforeseen risks but also simply because they have changed their mind.
 But this is the nuclear option: cancellation clauses attempt to circumvent risk altogether — only for the benefit of one company, and at the expense of the other.